+Term

+Description

+Competent person

+In relation to a task, means:

+- A person who has acquired, through training, qualifications, experience or a combination of these, the knowledge and skills to carry out the task. - Note: electrical work may only be performed by a person if the person: - a) is the holder of an appropriate electrical licence authorising the work - b) is otherwise authorised to perform the work under the ES Act.

+Duty holder

+Any person who owes a work health and safety duty under the WHS Act including a person conducting a business or undertaking, a designer, manufacturer, importer, supplier, installer of products or plant used at work (upstream duty holder), officer or a worker.

+De-energised

+Separated from all sources of supply but not necessarily isolated, earthed, discharged or out of commission.

+Electrical equipment

-Term Description Competent person In relation to a task, means: A person who has acquired, through training , qualifications, experience or a combination of these , the knowledge and skills to carry out the task.
-Note: electrical work may only be performed by a person if the person: a) is the holder of an appropriate electrical licence authorising the work b) is otherwise authorised to perform the work under the ES Act.
-Duty holder Any person who owes a work health and safety duty under the WHS Act including a person conducting a business or undertaking, a designer, manufacturer, importer, supplier, installer of products or plant used at work (upstream duty holder), officer or a worker.
-De-energised Separated from all sources of supply but not necessarily isolated, earthed, discharged or out of commission.
-Electrical equipment Any apparatus, appliance, cable, conductor, fitting, insulator, material, meter or wire that: is used for controlling, generating, supplying, transforming or transmitting electricity at a voltage greater than extra-low voltage is operated by electricity at a voltage greater than extra-low voltage is part of an electrical installation located in an area in which the atmosphere presents a risk to health and safety from fire or explosion is, or is part of a cathodic protection system .
-Electrical equipment does not include any apparatus, appliance, cable, conductor, fitting, insulator, material, meter or wire that is part of a vehicle if: the equipment is part of a unit of the vehicle that provides propulsion for the vehicle the electricity source for the equipment is a unit of the vehicle that provides propulsion to the vehicle.
-Electrical installation A group of items of electrical equipment that: are permanently electrically connected together can be supplied with electricity from the works of an electricity entity or from a generating source do not include items that are works of an electricity entity Energised (live) Connected to a source of electrical supply or subject to hazardous induced or capacitive voltages.
+Any apparatus, appliance, cable, conductor, fitting, insulator, material, meter or wire that:

+- is used for controlling, generating, supplying, transforming or transmitting electricity at a voltage greater than extra-low voltage - is operated by electricity at a voltage greater than extra-low voltage - is part of an electrical installation located in an area in which the atmosphere presents a risk to health and safety from fire or explosion - is, or is part of a cathodic protection system. - is prescribed electrical equipment.

+Electrical equipment does not include any apparatus, appliance, cable, conductor, fitting, insulator, material, meter or wire that is part of a vehicle if:

+- the equipment is part of a unit of the vehicle that provides propulsion for the vehicle - the electricity source for the equipment is a unit of the vehicle that provides propulsion to the vehicle.

+However, prescribed electrical equipment is electrical equipment even if it forms part of a vehicle.

+Electrical installation

+A group of items of electrical equipment that:

+- are permanently electrically connected together

+- o can be supplied with electricity from

+- the works of an electricity entity; or

+- a generating source: or

+- a battery or other storage technology; and

+- do not include items that are works of an electricity entity